mbeliogl/FlyWorld/README.md

 A fly's life is not easy.
 Predators are always on the hunt.
 Can you help _Mosca_ the fly get home safely?

-> In the **worlds** directory, there are two _.txt_ files provided
+> In the **worlds** directory, there are two _.txt_ files provided.
-> Each file represents a different world
+> Each file represents a different world.
-> You can create your own world of any size and with any number of predators
+> You can create your own world of any size and with any number of predators.
 >
 > The world layout is as follows:
 >